eleshuk/python-final-project/README.md

 #### Test precipitation analysis
 **`test_precipitation_data_avg()`** checks that the sliding window mean analysis is being performed properly and the temperature columns are not being included in the final output.

+## Improvements and Future Work
+This code does not currently output the processed data, only the data summaries.
+Therefore for future work, the team could build in additional features to export all data in a folder, for example.
+This would give users more freedom to analyze their data according to their needs.
+Additional future work would include the ability to output a PDF report with all of the results presented neatly.

+## *Potential Issues*
+One user had some trouble with running tkinter in a virtual environment, which prevents the GUI for selecting a destination for the data export from **`export_weather_data()`** from popping up.
+If this issue persists for the user, then this argument should be set to *False* and the user has set their intended filepath within the code.